unjs/unctx/README.md

 ## Async Context

-Normally, using context is only possible before first await statement:
+Using context is only possible in non-async usages and only before the first await statement.
+This is to make sure context is not shared between concurrent calls.

 ```js
 async function setup() {